by James Kraus

 Any contemporary brand manager would recoil at this diverse graphical strategy since the resulting broad proliferation of imagery dilutes the equity of the main brand.

-Ford apparently finally came to this same conclusion in 1982 when a modernized blue oval was reinstated globally, appearing on nearly all Ford vehicles worldwide.
-It was the first Ford corporate logo to be seen in Europe since the pre-war German Ford Eifel.
+Ford eventually came to this same conclusion and in 1976 a modernized blue oval appeared on the grill of the new Fiesta and the redesigned Taunus, the first exterior applications of the corporate logo to be seen in Europe since the pre-war German Ford Eifel.
+It was slowly reinstated globally, appearing on nearly all Ford-branded vehicles worldwide by 1983.

 The only Ford model-specific logo to survive is the Mustang emblem, which carries on to this day.